 While tap water is usually fine, some growers prefer to germinate their cannabis seeds using distilled water or filtered water.
 DO NOT LET THE PAPER TOWELS DRY OUT.
 In a few days your cannabis seeds will sprout as the initial root tip of the white radicle (rootlet) pops through the shell.
 Do not wait for the rootlet to grow more than 1/4 inch before planting.

 Prepare your soil or another planting medium while you’re waiting for your seeds to pop.
-A good place to start your seedlings is in 2-inch pots.
-Use a pencil or pen to make a hole 1/4 inch deep in your soil.
-Using your fingers or tweezers, gently drop the sprouted seeds into the hole with the taproot facing down, then cover loosely.
+A good place to start your seedlings is in 2-inch pots, jiffy pots, or rock wool squares.
+Depending on the planting medium that you choose.
+Use a pencil or pen to make a hole 1/4 inch deep in your pots or squares.
+Using your fingers or tweezers, gently drop the sprouted seeds into the hole with the taproot facing down.

 Keep your lights around 24 inches above your seeds.
 Put your hand under the light to feel its intensity, it should be slightly warm.
 Coming articles will cover vegging and flowering your cannabis plants.